BookEPP/Book/Corrections/Readme.md

-Corrections to the printed version of the book are listed in `Corrections.pdf`
+So far no corrections.
+Corrections to the printed version of the book will be available in `Corrections.pdf`